AKROGIS/USGS-Topo-Processing/Tools/Readme.md

 * `add_rasters_to_mosaics.py`

-  Determines if any rasters exist that need to be added to the mosaic, and then adds them.
-It also prints a list of rasters in the mosaic with broken links (no file in the PDS).
-It compares the mosaic to the PDS files, so it needs to be run after the PDS has been updated.
+  Adds a list of data source (raster) paths to a raster mosaic data set.
   It does not need to be run if you know that there are no new rasters (i.e. no new historical topos, and all current files are updates to tiles already in the mosaic), but it doesn't hurt to run.
   If new rasters are added, then the mosaic footprint shape and attributes